Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 As autumn approaches, covering your pond with a net also helps to keep your pond clean by catching falling leaves before they decompose and foul the water quality or clog up pumps.

 Take the time to winterize your pond's filtration system properly.
-The exact steps and tasks will varies depending upon the type of filtering system you use.
-My filtration system uses submerged pump to feed the pond water to a canister style filter, and the outflow from the filter forms the beginning the stream that feeds the waterfall.
+The exact steps and tasks will vary depending upon the type of filtering system you use.
+My filtration system uses a submerged pump to feed the pond water to a canister-style filter, and the outflow from the filter forms the beginning of the stream that feeds the waterfall.

 As winter approaches, I remove the canister filter from its hiding place under a faux rock.
 A small section of flexible hose replaces the filter, allowing the pump to feed the waterfall directly and keeping the water flowing.